privacy-scaling-explorations/core-program/2024/week4_plonk.md

 3. Lagrange interpolation https://en.wikipedia.org/wiki/Lagrange_polynomial
 4. FFT https://www.youtube.com/watch?v=h7apO7q16V0.
 Put it simply, FFT and Inverse FFT are turning polynomials from coefficient domain into evaluation domain and vice versa.
 5. Fiat-Shamir heuristic.
 Put it simply, normally interactive proof is done by sending the challenge to the verifier and the verifier will send the challenge to the prover.
 It's a way to turn the interactive proof into non-interactive proof by hashing the existing computation trace and use it as the challenge.
-6. Library for PLONK implementaion, with focus on a production level implementation: [Jellyfish](https://github.com/EspressoSystems/jellyfish), [Dusk-network](https://github.com/dusk-network/plonk)
+6. Library for PLONK implementation, with focus on a production level implementation: [Jellyfish](https://github.com/EspressoSystems/jellyfish), [Dusk-network](https://github.com/dusk-network/plonk)